ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-dragging/index.md

   in the example doesn't cover these scenarios and wants to prevent row dragging when sorting or filtering is active.

-- To update the data the example uses an [Immutable Data Store](/immutable-data/) and sets `immutableData=true`.
-The application is free to use any update mechanism it wants; see [Updating Data](/data-update/) for different options.

 <grid-example title='Row Drag Simple Unmanaged' name='simple-unmanaged' type='generated'></grid-example>

 The simple example doesn't add anything that managed dragging gives (the first